Centre for Renal Sciences & Kidney Transplant >> Treatment Offered >> Kidney Transplant

 What is Kidney Transplant?

-Kidney Transplant or Renal Transplant is the transfer of a healthy Kidney from one person into the body of a person who has little or no Kidney function.
+Kidney Transplant or Renal Replacement is the transfer of a healthy Kidney from one person into the body of a person who has little or no Kidney function.

 Why is a Kidney Transplant necessary?